 How to: Delete Test Results

-Open the Test Runs window.
-Click Test, point to Windows, and then click Test Runs.
+In the Testing Center, click Test, and then click Analyze Test Runs.

 In the list of test runs, click the run you want to delete and then click the red Delete test run icon.